Why Respiratory Therapy?

 There are three prerequisite courses:

-• BIO-115 Human Biology Health & Disease and Lab (also will accept BIO-161 and BIO-162: Anatomy and Physiology I and II)
+• BIO 115–Human Biology in Health and Disease and Lab (also will accept BIO 161 and BIO 162: Anatomy and Physiology 1 and 2)

-• CHM-109 Introduction to Chemistry and Lab OR CHM-110 and CHM-111 - Introductory Chemistry and Lab
+• CHM 109–Introduction to Chemistry and Lab OR CHM 110–Introductory Chemistry and CHM 111–Introductory Chemistry Lab

-If you have college credits from another institution, you should submit to transcripts@ccac.edu and they will be reviewed for potential transfer credit.
-Any/all equivalent courses relevant to the Respiratory Therapy Associates Degree will be applied accordingly.
+If you have college credits from another institution, you should submit them to transcripts@ccac.edu and they will be reviewed for potential transfer credit.
+Any/all equivalent courses relevant to the Respiratory Therapy associate degree will be applied accordingly.

-The Respiratory Therapy Program is a full-time program that is completed in 5 consecutive semesters.
+The Respiratory Therapy program is a full-time program that is completed in five consecutive semesters.
 Program courses are only offered at the Allegheny Campus.

 CCAC offers both day and evening programs.
-The Day Program begins in the Fall Semester (End-August) and the Evening Program begins in the Summer Semester (May 2022).
-Applying early is recommended as this is a limited acceptance program.
-Applications will continue to accepted until all program seats are filled.
-Suggested deadlines are: January 15th for the Summer program and April 15th for the Fall program.
+The day program begins in the fall semester (end of August) and the evening program begins in the summer semester (May 2025).
+Applying early is recommended as this is a limited-acceptance program.
+Applications will continue to be accepted until all program seats are filled.
+Suggested deadlines are Jan.
+15 for the summer program and April 15 for the fall program.

 The current report on graduate achievement data, identified by program, is available from the Commission on Accreditation for Respiratory Care (CoARC) by clicking on the following link: